-Flow Control in Modern JS: Callbacks to Promises to Async/Await — SitePoint
+Flow Control in JavaScript: Callbacks, Promises, async/await

 }

-Node.js 8.0+ provides a util.promisify() utility to convert a callback-based function into a Promise-based alternative.
+Node.js 8.0+ provides a util.promisify() utility to convert a callback-based function into a promise-based alternative.
 There are a couple of conditions:

-- the callback must be passed as the last parameter to an asynchronous function, and
+- the callback must be passed as the last parameter to an asynchronous function

-- the callback function must expect an error followed by a value parameter.
+- the callback function must expect an error followed by a value parameter

 Example: